opalmedapps/docs/docs/best_practices.md

 **Proposal:** Start with the simple model (GitHub Flow) and see if that is sufficient.
 Unless we have strong reasons to use a more complex model due to the way we deploy.

 ## Merging

 Developers have different opinions on merging, rebasing and squashing and there are pros and cons for each.
 Because of this it makes sense to provide common guidelines on when to use which merge strategy.

 When following the practice of “commit early, commit often” and making commits with logical changes (see [Commit Style](#commit-style)) having the progress of a feature change visible through these commits can still be beneficial in the future.
-For example, Git provides the ability to use binary search to find the commit that introduced a bug (<code>[git bisect](https://git-scm.com/docs/git-bisect)</code>).
+For example, Git provides the ability to use binary search to find the commit that introduced a bug (`[git bisect](https://git-scm.com/docs/git-bisect)`).
 This is easier to accomplish the smaller the changes are that a commit adds.

 In general, there are explicit merges, fast-forward merges and “squash on merge”.
 A great visualization of these is provided in the article [Pull Request Merge Strategies: The Great Debate - Atlassian Developer Blog](https://blog.developer.atlassian.com/pull-request-merge-strategies-the-great-debate/) and a debate on pros and cons can be found at [Git team workflows: merge or rebase? | Atlassian Git Tutorial](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase)